phanuphatsrisukhawasu/phanuphatsrisukhawasu/README.md

 Applied decision trees and ensemble learning to classify Chandra X-ray sources in galactic globular clusters, achieving the best average AUC score of over 0.95.

 <h3>MultiFlareNet: Light-weight convolutional neural networks for solar flare forecasting using multispectral flaring region images</h3>
-Utilized transfer learning techniques with convolutional neural networks (AlexNet & EfficientNetB0) for models trained on small datasets to achieve comparable performances to previous studies with larger datasets and investigated the performance of models trained on flaring region images (AIA 94 Å & 131 Å) achieving competitive performance to the traditional magnetograms
+Utilized transfer learning techniques with convolutional neural networks (AlexNet & EfficientNetB0) for models trained on small datasets to achieve comparable performances to previous studies with larger datasets and investigated the performance of models trained on flaring region images (AIA 94 Å & 131 Å) achieving competitive performance to the traditional magnetograms.

 <h2>🌐 Connect with me:</h2>